siefkenj/IBLODEs/book/typst/modules/module8.typ

 $ (dif arrow(r))/ (dif t) = mat(0, 0.11; -11, 0 ) arrow(r), $
 where $arrow(r)(t) = mat(x(t); y(t))$.

-Following the same steps as in XXX MODULE 6, we first find the eigenvalues and eigenvectors of the coefficient matrix $mat(0, 0.11; -11, 0)$, which are:
+Following the same steps as in @mod:real, we first find the eigenvalues and eigenvectors of the coefficient matrix $mat(0, 0.11; -11, 0)$, which are:

 - Eigenvalue $lambda_1 = 0.11 i$ with eigenvector $v_1 = mat(1; 0.11 i)$.